-Jon Embree was named the 24th full-time head football coach (and the 26th overall including two interim) in University of Colorado history on December 6, 2010, returning home to the state where he starred as a player in both high school and college as well as where he got his start in coaching.
+Jon Embree is entering his second year as head football coach at the University of Colorado.
+He was named the school's 24th full-time head football coach (and the 26th overall including two interim) in program history on December 6, 2010, returning home to the state where he starred as a player in both high school and college as well as where he got his start in coaching.

-Though this is his first head coaching position on any level, he brings 18 years of coaching experience to the CU program.
+Though this is his first head coaching position on any level, he brought 18 years of coaching experience to the CU program.
 That includes 10 seasons (1993-2002) as an assistant on the Colorado staff under three different head coaches, Bill McCartney (1993-94), Rick Neuheisel (1995-98) and Gary Barnett (1999-2002).